 Some studies have utilized passenger flow prediction models to evaluate the effects of incidents.
-For example, \cite{Silva2015PredictingTV} developed a prediction model for subway passenger flow in London based on normal conditions.
-This model can predict expected passenger flow in the absence of an incident, so this passenger flow can server as a counterfactual value to quantify the impact of subway incident.
-According to this thought, Other models designed for short-term passenger flow prediction, such as PVGCN \cite{Liu2020PhysicalVirtualCM} and MPSTN \cite{huang_leveraging_2024}, could also be adapted to assess the effects of incidents on subway stations.
+For example, \cite{Silva2015PredictingTV} developed a prediction model for subway passenger flow in London under normal conditions.
+This model can predict expected passenger flow in the absence of an incident, so this passenger flow can serve as a counterfactual value to quantify the impact of subway incident.
+Based on this concept, other models designed for short-term passenger flow prediction, such as PVGCN \cite{Liu2020PhysicalVirtualCM} and MPSTN \cite{huang_leveraging_2024}, could also be adapted to assess the effects of incidents on subway stations.

-Besides, \cite{Zou2024RealtimePO} created an OD prediction model using smart card data, incorporating incidents as an independent variable.
-This model can calculate OD values under both incident and non-incident conditions, with the difference indicating the impact of subway incidents on passenger flows.
-Additional studies have developed specific prediction models for passenger flow during incidents, comparing these results with normal conditions to gauge the impact \cite{Xu2023ShorttermPF,Xue2021ForecastingTS,Ni2017ForecastingTS}.
-Simulation-based approaches have also been used to estimate passenger flow at stations during incidents, thereby evaluating the impact at various stations \cite{Yap2020PredictingDA,Su2023SimulationBasedMF}.
+Besides, \cite{Zou2024RealtimePO} created an OD prediction model using smart card data, incorporating incident status as an independent variable.
+This model can calculate OD values under both incident and non-incident conditions, with difference indicating the impact of subway incidents on passenger flows.
+Other studies have developed specific prediction models for passenger flow during incidents, comparing these outputs with predictions under normal conditions to measure the impact \cite{Xu2023ShorttermPF,Xue2021ForecastingTS,Ni2017ForecastingTS}.
+Simulation-based approaches have also been used to estimate passenger flow during incidents, thereby evaluating the impact at various stations \cite{Yap2020PredictingDA,Su2023SimulationBasedMF}.

-Furthermore, \cite{zhang2023causalinferencedisruptionmanagement} utilized real operational data and causal inference methods to assess the effects of subway system disruptions on station passenger flows, highlighting the spillover effects of some disruptions.

 Several studies have also analyzed and predicted individual passenger behaviors during incidents, which can be extended to all passengers and evaluate the change of passenger flow number due to incidents.
 Some of these works used survey data to understand passenger choices during incidents \cite{Rubin2005PsychologicalAB,Masud2019TravelBR}.
 Other research leveraged transport card data in consecutive days to identify travel behaviors under incident conditions, and compared these to normal conditions and established predictive models for passenger behavior changes during incidents \cite{Sun2016EstimatingTI}.
 Additionally, \cite{Mo2022InferringPR} predicted how many passengers would alter their travel behavior and how these passengers would change their behaviors during incidents.